The Air You Cannot See Is Costing India More Than Any Tariff

 According to the University of Chicago's Energy Policy Institute, China reduced national PM2.5 by 40.8% between 2014 and 2023.
 Beijing specifically cut pollution by 55.2% in ten years.
 The entire global decline in air pollution since 2014 is attributable to China's actions.

 India's National Clean Air Programme is advisory, which means cities that miss targets face no penalty and officials who miss targets face no consequence.
+Making it binding is the upgrade that unlocks everything else.

-India's Ministry of Environment, Forest and Climate Change is responsible for the National Clean Air Programme, air quality standards, and power plant emission rules.
+India's Ministry of Environment, Forest and Climate Change runs the National Clean Air Programme, air quality standards, and power plant emission rules.
 In December, the minister of state for environment told parliament that global pollution rankings are not conducted by an official authority, that there is no national data establishing a direct link between deaths and air pollution, and that WHO guidelines are only advisory.
 Yale and Columbia universities ranked this ministry 176th out of 180 countries in their Environmental Performance Index.
-The ministry rejected that ranking too.
+Parliament's own standing committee told the ministry to update India's air quality standards.
+Those standards have not been updated.
+In the most recent national budget, pollution control funding was cut by 209 crore rupees from the previous year.
+These are the specific gaps that must close.

-What Would It Cost to Fix This
+What It Costs to Fix This - and What It Costs Not To

 The Clean Air Fund and consulting firm Dalberg estimate that targeted clean air interventions could unlock more than $200 billion in economic opportunity for India.
 The cost of cleaning the air is less than 2% of what dirty air is currently costing each year.